Gift Ideas

 In the year or two following the loss of a mother or grandmother, ordinary Mother's Day gifts can feel thin beside the absence.
 The usual flowers, the usual brunch, the usual card: none of them address what the day actually carries now.

 A framed recipe card in the handwriting of the woman she lost brings that person back into the room in the most tangible way possible.
 Their exact handwriting.
 Their recipe.
 The precise words they used to describe a dish they made hundreds of times across decades.
-As a personalized Mother's Day gift for someone in grief, there is almost nothing that lands with the same force.
+For someone in grief, almost nothing lands with the same force.
 It is not a sympathy gift.
 It is a Mother's Day gift that says the person she is missing is still here, in this.

 A First Mother's Day Gift With Family History Behind It